 }

-method is called several times, the MoviesLibrary content may change unexpectedly (because of changes to the underlying file).
-So really the client code has to callisLoaded()
+- if the loadmethod is called several times, the MoviesLibrary content may change unexpectedly (because of changes to the underlying file).
+So really the client code has to callisLoaded()to decide whether it should callload().

 Can you use the ideas above to get rid of these problems?
 Check my answer below: